anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.md

 Profiles partition the infrastructure: an infrastructure object (host/node) **must** have one and only one profile associated to it.

-### 2.4.2 Infrastructure/node flavours
+### 2.4.2 Node flavours

+Node flavours are meant to be used as labels for infrastructure, identifying the nodes that implement special capabilities that go beyond the profile baseline.
+Certain flavours may be relevant only for some profiles.
-The following cloud infrastructure flavours are proposed:
+The following **node flavours** are proposed:

 - **High performance CPU**: for Workloads that require predictable computing performance (or higher clock speed).
 - **High performance storage**: for Workloads that require low storage latency and/or high storage IOPS.